kleinesfilmroellchen/spcasm/doc/src/errors.md

    · ──┬──
    ·   ╰── Segment stack access here
    ╰────
-  help: Macros like `pullpc` require that you push a segment to the stack beforehand with `pushpc`.
+  help: Directives like `pullpc` require that you push a segment to the stack beforehand with `pushpc`.
 ```

 The segment stack stores segments for later reuse and is manipulated with `pushpc` and `pullpc` Similar to [missing_segment](#spcasmmissingsegment), you can't restore a segment if none has been saved yet.